 As the clock passed 18:30, Supersaver tickets are the name of the game.
 And I can live with that since there was a Virgin Trains service departing at… 18:30.
 That works for me.

-Hopping onto to the air-rail link, I was deposited at the main terminal departures level.
+Hopping onto the air-rail link, I was deposited at the main terminal departures level.

 Well – here we go again!

-My boarding pass was issued, and I made my way up to Security, there I managed to set off the security arch.
-After a good touch down by the Birmingham security staff , I was let through.
+My boarding pass was issued, and I made my way up to Security, where I managed to set off the security arch.
+After a good touchdown by the Birmingham security staff, I was let through.

 The welcome agent – Hint – it’s a projection at the top of it.

 Since I was flying “sans status”, I had to hang out in the main departure area.
 At Birmingham airport is not a bad thing as the only good thing about the ServisAir lounge is the free alcohol.
 So I spent some time vainly getting the local free WiFi to work unsuccessfully and watching the local colour.
 Boarding time came and it was time to head to Gate 54, where boarding had begun.